We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Let’s look at the best oils to use for a baby massage and which oils you should avoid.

-During a baby massage, you and your little one are facing each other — without an embarrassing dirty diaper in the middle — and making eye contact.
+During a baby massage, you and your little one are facing each other and making eye contact.
 This helps your baby learn your facial expressions and develop their communication skills.

 Plenty of medical